burgersk8r/Paper-Engine-Dev/README.md

 # Friday Night Funkin': Paper Engine
-A Psych Engine 0.7.3 fork focusing mostly on optimizing!
-Inspired by: [Codename Engine](https://github.com/CodenameCrew/CodenameEngine)
+A developer repo for the Psych Engine 0.7.3 fork "Paper Engine", this will be used incase I fuck anything up, the main repo will still be used and accept pull requests

 # Building The Engine